Bangkok, Thailand: 5 Experiences You Can't Miss

 Take advantage of their seven-day late hours, let them put slippers on your feet and serve you soothing tea, and choose which natural oil you'd like to be pampered with in this ultimate luxurious experience.
 Beyond completely falling in love with what I consider to be the nicest staff members and spa owner in Bangkok, the service is really exquisite.

 A big hit with the locals, Baan Sabi massage experts use the finest natural products for an array of treatment options, including deep tissue, oil, and traditional Thai massages.

 In close proximity to the BTS and near the Emporium and K-village on Sukhumvit soi 26, Baan Sabi takes professionalism to the next level with high end facilities, jacuzzis and showers, luxury foot baths, and well trained massage experts who understand the body beyond muscle tension.

-Check out their spa packages and pricing here and pencil in a visit before you leave Bangkok.
+Check out their spa packages and pencil in a visit before you leave Bangkok.